timthedev07/dragontail/README.md

-# Minimum component library built with TailwindCSS and React
+# Minimal component library built with TailwindCSS and React

 Heavily inspired by ChakraUI